LinguaPhylo/linguaPhylo.github.io/features.md

 The [LPhy reference implementation manual](https://linguaphylo.github.io/linguaPhylo/) provides a list of all generative distributions, methods, functions and data types available in the latest release.

 The type of a variable is inferred from the return type of its generator and does not need to be declared.

-Overloading of functions is supported (Java-style overloading), and optional arguments are allowed with or without default values.
+Overloading of methods or functions are supported (Java-style overloading), and optional arguments are allowed with or without default values.

-Finally, type and syntax checking is done during execution.
+In the reference implementation, type and syntax checking is performed during execution.

 ## LPhy Studio